Health Care Social Work in California

 Health Care Social Worker Salaries in California

-According to the Bureau of Labor Statistics (BLS), in May 2022, the mean annual wage for health care social workers in California was $88,380, the highest in the United States, where the top 90 percent of workers earned $87,830 per year.
+According to the Bureau of Labor Statistics (BLS), in May 2023, the mean annual wage for health care social workers in California was $93,200 with the top 90 percent of workers earning $132,630 per year.

-California also had the second highest number of health care social workers and took each of the top ten highest paying metropolitan areas, with San Jose-Sunnyvale-Santa Clara, CA paying an annual mean wage of $109,530.
+California also had the second highest number of health care social workers in the United States.
+Each of the top ten highest paying metropolitan areas for healthcare social workers are in California, with Napa, CA taking the top spot, paying an annual mean wage of $115,890.

 The annual income of health care social workers in California can vary significantly based on various factors.
 Knowing these factors will help you make informed career decisions.